Lirihiwa/mineflayer-cicerone/README.md

 # mineflayer-cicerone

 An action-execution and path-reversion navigation plugin for [Mineflayer](https://github.com/PrismarineJS/mineflayer).

-`mineflayer-cicerone` provides a structured way to handle complex movement, digging, and placing sequences.
-By wrapping actions into path elements, it allows you to execute a series of steps forward (`resolve`) or reverse those operations (`revert`), replacing dug blocks and clearing placed block obstacles where applicable.
+`mineflayer-cicerone` provides a structured, highly modular way to handle complex movement, block manipulation, and path-reversion (undoing actions).
+By defining actions in a structured path tree, it allows you to execute a series of steps forward (`resolve`) or revert those operations backward (`revert`) to restore the local environment where possible.

 ---

 ## Features

+- **Decoupled Architecture**: Fully customizable behaviors and structures using dedicated registries (`ActionRegistry`, `PathStructureRegistry`).
+- **Path Action Reversion (`revert`)**: Restores the bot and local environment to previous states (e.g., placing back dug blocks, digging away placed block obstacles, building up/digging down).
+- **Settings Management**: Centralized configuration for building block preferences, movement parameters, and custom vertical towering thresholds.
-* **Advanced Movement**: Smooth coordinate-based navigation (`goto`), automated jumping onto blocks (`jumpOn`), and safe stopping.
+- **Advanced Movement**: Coordinate-based horizontal navigation (`goto`), automated jumping onto blocks (`jumpOn`), and safe cancellations.
-* **Smart Digging**: Automatic tool selection matching the block's material.
-Evaluates tool durability (ignores tools with durability $\le$ 5) and prioritizes Silk Touch for ores or Fortune for other materials.
+- **Smart Tool Selection**: Evaluates block material, avoids using nearly-broken tools (durability $\le$ 5), and prioritizes Silk Touch for ores or Fortune for standard blocks.
-* **Block Placement & Towering**: Placing blocks next to reference blocks and vertical towering (`buildUp`).
-* **Path Serialization**: Full support for exporting path sequences to JSON formats and reconstructing them later.
+- **Path Serialization**: Complete support for path tree serialization to and from JSON formats.
-* **Action Reversion (`revert`)**: Attempts to return the bot and local environment to their previous states by undoing path steps (e.g., placing back dug blocks, digging away placed blocks).

 ---